wkorando/go-serverless-with-java/STEP8.md

 	      actions: fibonacciNumber, calculateRatioWeb
 	      web: true
 	```
 	Add this to the `manifest.yml` file in the Web IDE.
-The 'sequences' entry should be on the same level as the 'actions' under the 'golden-ratio' package.
+The 'sequences' entry should have the same indentation as the 'actions' in the 'golden-ratio' package.
 This piece of config defines two sequences, `ratio` and `ratioWeb`.
 They both first invoke the `fibonacciNumber` action.
 The output of the `fibonacciNumber` action is used to invoke the `calculateRatio` or the `calculateRatioWeb` action -- depending on which sequence you're looking into.

-7. It's time to commit our changes to the GitLab repo and to push them to the master branch.
+7. We're ready to commit our changes to the GitLab repo and to push them to the master branch.
 For this, in your Web IDE, click the git icon (1) on the left hand side.
 This opens the GitLab repo with the three files that have either been added or changed.
 Enter a commit message in the designated text area and click 'Commit'.

 	![](./images/git-commit-changes.png)